grantvanwyk/CapstoneProject/README.md

 ### Synthetic Data Generation
 - Used `CTGANSynthesizer` from the SDV library to create synthetic data samples for data augmentation and testing
+- Synthetic data was used to augment the original dataset and address its limitations, such as small sample size and potential lack of diversity.
+By generating additional, statistically consistent records using a CTGAN model, we were able to simulate a broader range of body types and reduce overfitting in model training.
+This helped improve model robustness and allowed us to explore how the model performs on unseen variations, which is especially valuable in real-world applications where new data may differ from the training set.

 ### Models Used
 - **Random Forest Regressor**